-If a bill proposed in the California legislature passes and is signed into law, it won’t be enough for a campus sexual assault perpetrator to defend himself by claiming, “She didn’t say no!”
+If a bill proposed in the California legislature passes and is signed into law, it won’t be enough for a campus rape perpetrator to defend himself by claiming, “She didn’t say no!”
 Rather, he’ll have to prove that she said “Yes!”

 Co-authored by state Sen. Kevin de León, state Sen. Hannah-Beth Jackson (D-Santa Barbara) and Assemblywoman Bonnie Lowenthal (D-Long Beach), the bill—SB 967—would establish “affirmative consent” as the standard for determining if sexual activity is wanted or forced.
 An accused perpetrator cannot use self-intoxication or recklessness as a defense, and the person assaulted cannot have give consent if asleep, unconscious, incapacitated due to drugs or alcohol or unable to communicate because of a physical or mental condition.

 Among other provisions in the bill, it would also require colleges and universities to implement prevention strategies, including women’s empowerment, awareness campaigns, primary prevention, bystander intervention and risk reduction.